Time travel: Science fiction

 Early science fiction stories feature characters who sleep for years and awaken in a changed society, or are transported to the past through supernatural means.
 Among them L'An 2440, rêve s'il en fût jamais (The Year 2440: A Dream If Ever There Was One, 1770) by Louis-Sébastien Mercier, Rip Van Winkle (1819) by Washington Irving, Looking Backward (1888) by Edward Bellamy, and When the Sleeper Awakes (1899) by H. G. Wells.
-Prolonged sleep, like the later more familiar time machine, is used as a means of time travel in these stories.
+Prolonged sleep is used as a means of time travel in these stories.